mihalw28/fitness_app/README.md

 #### How it works - backend:
 1. Flask app uses blueprints objects.
-1. App is deployed on AWS using docker containers.
+2. App is deployed on AWS using docker containers.
 Pre-configured container uses headless chrome browser and selenium testing package.
+3. Scrapping module is an inner part of the application.
-2. DB used: AWS PostgreSQL.
+4. DB used: AWS PostgreSQL.
 3.

 #### Main goals to accomplish:
 1. [x] Firstly I had an idea of deploying app on Heroku, but that idea is not alive now.
 Foremost it's necessary to create API endpoints for scrapping gym website using AWS Lambda. ~~I will try to deploy the whole app using serverless technology (@ AWS Λ); both scrapping module and web app module.~~ AWS Lambda connected to DB instance within VPC generates high costs, so this idea has been dropped.
+Scrapping module is placed within the main app.
 2. [x] Tests.
 I'm currently improving this skill.
 Some tests have been added recently.
-3. [ ] Improve user profile.
-4. [ ] Replace some app modules with Lambda functions and add new ones.
+3. [ ] Replace some app modules with Lambda functions and add new ones.
-5. [ ] Create API endpoints to handle HTTP requests - API Gateway.
+4. [x] Create API endpoints to handle HTTP requests - API Gateway.

-6. [ ] Create complete REST API.
+5. [ ] Create complete REST API.
-7. [ ] Set time intervals using cron jobs - APScheduler.
+6. [x] Set time intervals using cron jobs - APScheduler.
-8. [ ] Make some user friendly frontend.
+7. [ ] Make some more user friendly frontend.

+#### Improvement ideas:
+1. [ ] Add an option to select more than one discipline and more than one training a day.

 #### Made with :heart: using:
 * Python :snake: